 For there to be no gender pay gap, there would need to be an equal ratio of men to women in each quartile.
-The percentage of male and female employees in each quartile varies from as low as 9% in the upper quartile to 31% in the lower quartile.
-The number of females in each quartile also varies from as low as 10 in the upper quartile to as high as 36 in the lower quartile.
-It is these variances from the overall male / female split of 81% / 19% which affect the pay gap.
+The percentage of male and female employees in each quartile varies from as low as 10% in the upper quartile to 29% in the lower quartile.
+The number of women in each quartile also varies from as low as 12 in the upper quartile to as high as 35 in the lower quartile.
+It is these variances from the overall male / female split of 80% / 20% which affect the pay gap.

-The lower percentage of females than the overall of 19% in the two upper quartiles, where the hourly rates are higher, is what results in the overall pay gap.
-The pay gaps within each separate quartile are much lower than the overall, with only a 2% mean pay gap in the upper quartile and a -2% mean pay gap in the lower quartile.
+The lower percentage of women than the overall of 20% in the two upper quartiles, where the hourly rates are higher, is what results in the overall pay gap.

-The Company has a negative median pay gap in the two lower quartiles.
-This again is due to the increase in percentage of female employees joining the business at the start of their careers and these female employees progressing in the organisation.
-There will be a period of time until these females have progressed in their careers enough to influence the top quartiles.
+The pay gaps within each separate quartile are lower than the overall, with a 17% mean pay gap in the upper quartile and a -6% mean pay gap in the lower quartile.
+The Company has a negative median pay gap in the lower quartile.
+This again is due to the increase in percentage of female employees joining the business at the start of their career and these female employees progressing in the organisation.
+There will be a period of time until these women have progressed in their career enough to influence the top quartiles.

-The percentage of all employees receiving a bonus has increased from 79% in 2022 to 92% overall in 2023.
-Of our female employees, 86% received a bonus in 2023, compared with 94% of our male employees.
-The median bonus pay gap for 2023 remains 0%.
-The mean bonus pay gap is 52%.
+The percentage of all employees receiving a bonus has decreased slightly from 92% in 2023 to 90% overall in 2024.
+87% of our female employees and 90% of our male employees received a bonus in 2024.
+The median bonus pay gap for 2024 remains 0%.
+The mean bonus pay gap is 46%.
 It is this difference in the median and the mean bonus pay gap which has also affected the overall gender pay gap.
-Whilst most of our employees receive a fixed bonus (resulting in a median of 0%), the higher bonus payments are generally performance-related bonuses and are paid to roles which have a higher proportion of males than the overall figure of 81%.
-An example of this is the UK external sales team which is all male.
+Whilst most of our employees receive a fixed bonus (resulting in a median of 0%); the higher bonus payments are generally performance related bonuses and are paid to roles which have a higher proportion of men than the overall average of 80%.
+An example of this is the UK external sales team which is all male employees.